mehrantsi/high-performance-kv-store/TechnicalDesign.md

 ```

 ### Cache
-The cache implementation has been updated to include an LRU (Least Recently Used) mechanism:
+The cache implementation includes an LRU (Least Recently Used) mechanism:

 **Initialization:**
 ```c